Cleaning Business Insurance

 Public liability insurance

-Public liability insurance is designed to protect you from claims made by members of the public or customers who experience personal injury or property damage because of the actions of your business.
-Our policies are available with cover limits of between £1 million and £5 million.
+As a cleaner, there’s always a chance that you’ll cause accidental injury or property damage.
+This is simply a risk of the job.
+Public liability insurance is there to protect you in these instances.
+It covers the cost of claims made by customers or members of the public for injury or damage caused by your work, and is available with cover limits of between £1 million and £5 million.

 Example of a claim: